Scoliosis — how to recognize its onset in adults

 - Chiropractic manipulation

 If you have adult-onset scoliosis and have been unable to find needed relief for your symptoms, you may be a candidate for surgery.
 In order to make a decision with the best chance of providing lasting relief, you should explore all of the options available to you.
-At Laser Spine Institute, we perform minimally invasive spine surgery.
-Our highly skilled surgeons have perfected minimally invasive procedures that are performed through small — often less than 1 inch — incisions.
+At Laser Spine Institute, we perform minimally invasive spine surgery that uses muscle-sparing techniques that lead to an outpatient procedure.
 This technique allows our patients to recover more quickly^ when compared to traditional open back surgery.

 While surgery for adult-onset scoliosis does not attempt to correct the curvature, Laser Spine Institute performs minimally invasive stabilization procedures that can slow the progression of the curving in some cases.
 To learn more about Laser Spine Institute and the options we offer, please contact our team of caring professionals today.